OfficeDev/office-js-docs-pr/docs/develop/localization.md

 There are two ways to localize the strings and URLs in an extended overrides file.

-### Method 1: Use resource tokens in the extended manifest file
+### Method 1: Use resource tokens in the extended overrides file

 We recommend this method as the most efficient for most add-ins.
 You can use the `ResourceUrl` attribute of the [ExtendedOverrides](../reference/manifest/extendedoverrides.md) element to point Office to a file of localized resources.
 The following is an example.